Vaccine Info

 Share

-Developing respiratory syncytial virus (RSV) vaccines has been identified as a priority by the World Health Organization (WHO) Initiative, which began in the 1960s.
-As of September 23, 2023, RSV vaccines have been approved in Europe, the United States, and the United Kingdom.
-Various pharmaceutical companies are conducting phase 3 clinical trials on RSV vaccine candidates.
-As of September 2023, the U.S. Centers for Disease Control and Prevention (CDC), the Food and Drug Administration (FDA), the UK's Medicines and Healthcare products Regulatory Agency (MHRA), and the European Commission (ECrecommend adults 60 years and older and pregnant women receive a single dose of an RSV vaccine based on discussions with healthcare providers and under certain conditions.
+Developing respiratory syncytial virus (RSV) vaccines was a priority of the World Health Organization (WHO) that began in the 1960s.
+As of January 2024, RSV vaccines have been approved in Canada, Europe, Japan, the United States, and the United Kingdom.
+The U.S. Centers for Disease Control and Prevention (CDC), the Food and Drug Administration (FDA), the UK's Medicines and Healthcare products Regulatory Agency (MHRA), and the European Commission (ECrecommend adults 60 years and older and pregnant women receive a single dose of an RSV vaccine based on discussions with healthcare providers and under certain conditions.

 ABRYSVO™ RSVpreF RSV bivalent vaccine from Pfizer Inc. received U.S. FDA and European Commission Approval for older adults and pregnant women during RSV season.